Edmund-Kiama/React-Bot-Battlr/README.md

 **State Variables**
 1. `robots`: Holds the list of all bots fetched from the server.
 2. `recruits`: Stores bots currently in your army.
-3. `isShown`: Controls the visibility of the stats pop-up.
-4. `displayProfile`: Stores data for the bot whose stats are displayed.
 5. `selectedClass`: Tracks the currently selected class for filtering.
 6. `sortBy`: Manages the sorting order of bots in the collection.